 The MoonLite proposal envisages, in its initial stages, the setting up of a fully-rigged crypto-mining farm in Iceland which exploits the country’s geothermal-sourced electricity that, aside from being ecologically friendly, is also incredibly cheap by international standards.

 Electricity is, of course, the biggest outgoing for any crypto-mining operation, usually representing around 90% of its costs.

-Whilst a classic business model approach could apply here, what gives this project a twist is how its blockchain-based, tokenised model conceives of a permanent, twice-yearly token buy-back program that will progressively remove tokens from its initial 100 million circulation – with all repurchased tokens then being burned.
+Whilst a classic business model approach could apply here, what gives this project a twist is how its blockchain-based, tokenised model conceives of a permanent, twice-yearly buy-back token burn program that will progressively remove tokens from its initial 100 million circulation.

 Added to this, the team will be seeking to redistribute profits towards an internally-managed crypto fund whose profits in turn will help to drive the buy-back program.

 Putting forward a straight-forward proposal, the South African team behind MoonLite are looking to implement a crypto-mining operation for the Bitcoin, Dash, Bitcoin Cash and Litecoin cryptocurrencies.
 The project team are not discounting the possibility of expanding this list at a future date, particularly to other Bitcoin-derived currencies.

 One gauges a very strong emphasis on transparency within the white-paper’s contents.
 Firstly, the team have partnered with an independent auditor to track and report on the project’s progress, particularly with respect to how it is performing against its own milestones (see ‘Road Map’ section).